apache/yunikorn-core/docs/coding-guidelines.md

 Most of the comments will be checked in the automated checks described below.

 When using an IDE, like GoLand or Visual Studio Code, use the builtin options.
 Most IDEs will provide an extensive list of checks or formatting options that help formatting and point out code issues.
+See [IDE setup](#goland-ide-setup) for a basic setup for the GoLand IDE.

 ## Automated checks
 Not all code will be written using an IDE.